pontiussoftware/xtree-exporter/README.md

-# xtree-exporter
+# xTree Exporter
-A python script that can be used to generate data exports via the public xTree API.
+A Python script that can be used to generate data exports (XML, CSV) via the public xTree API.